mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/gcp/index.md

 ---
 layout: layout.pug
 excerpt: Guide for DC/OS on GCP using the Universal Installer
-title: DC/OS on GCP using the Universal Installer
+title: Deploying DC/OS on GCP using the Universal Installer
 navigationTitle: GCP
 menuWeight: 0
 ---